ohmae/touch-icon-extractor/README.md

 Simply putting a file with a fixed name like "favicon.ico" in the root of the domain.
 Whether an icon exists or not is not known unless HTTP communication is actually performed.

 This is an inefficient method, but there are Web sites that are still deployed in this way.
+You should try only if you can not get it by the method in the previous section

 By doing the following